 One of the few small smart dog breeds on the list, the Papillon originated in France.
 They are known for their agility, versatility and speed, in addition to traits such as alertness and friendliness.
 When it comes to intelligence, probably to a lot of people's surprise, the Papillon is quite quick at learning and obeying many commands, and can be easily trained for show dog competitions and performances on stage, or agility work.

-Besides confidence and strength, the Rottweiler's other traits include a high level of intelligence that renders them a quick learner, loyalty that makes them a devoted companion and obedience that makes them easy to train.
+Known to some as scary dogs, Rottweiller isn't necessarily that.
 Once trained, they can be used as a police dog, a herder, or any other type of working canine.
 Rottweilers are famous guard dogs, but – alongside Pit Bulls – also are a the very top of canines that are most likely to bite people and may often be labeled as “dangerous.”

 10. Australian Cattle Dog